- Need: Rural hospitals and healthcare providers have less access to specialty care support.

 Avera eCARE services provide around-the-clock care that includes:

 - eCARE Emergency: Access to board-certified emergency physicians and experienced emergency nurses, and other specialists as needed.
 With eCARE Emergency, 28% of facilities have a hub physician available approximately 21 minutes sooner than a local physician.
-Headquarters can answer as many as 13 calls at one time to provide assistance to rural emergency rooms.

 - eCARE ICU: Remote intensive care monitoring of critically ill patients by a team of intensivists and critical care nurses.